thephpleague/csv/docs/9.0/reading.md

 - If your `Reader` object supports PHP stream filters then it's recommended to use the library stream filtering mechanism to convert your data.

-- When this is not possible/applicable you can fallback to using the `RecordSet::setConversionInputEncoding` method.
+- Otherwise you can fallback to using the `RecordSet::setConversionInputEncoding` method.

-<p class="message-warning">If your CSV is not UTF-8 encoded some unexpected results and some errors may be thrown when trying to convert your data.</p>
+<p class="message-warning">If your CSV is not <code>UTF-8</code> encoded some unexpected results or errors may be thrown when trying to convert your data.</p>

 ~~~php
 <?php